 Everyone will agree that this graph looks infinitely more complex than the simple list of the HTML file.
 However, this is a linked data representation of the similar research finding.
 Let’s dissect this graph in order to understand what is happening.

 A DiSCO consists of nodes and edges.
 In this case, nodes can represent various entities, such as actions, agents, text, and images.
-The edges represent various actions that have been undertaken and establish the link between a subject and object (taken together these are the three components of an RDF triple).
-The first two research steps are visualized as a node of the type ‘action’ (see the key to the graph in the left upper corner).
+The edges represent various actions that have been undertaken and establish the link between a subject and object (taken together, these are the three components of an RDF triple).
+The first two research steps are visualized as a node of the type ‘action’ (see the key to the graph in the upper-left corner).
 The first step consisted of viewing the book gallery, hence Step 1 (the subject) used (predicate) the Archaeology of Reading (object).
 In a similar fashion, Step 2 used the search function, in this particular case a search for “Girolamo Cardano” across the AOR corpora.

-Just like the items in the exported HTML file are clickable links, so are several nodes in this graph.
+Just as the items in the exported HTML file are clickable links, so are several nodes in this graph.
 For example, by clicking on the “Search: people “Girolamo…” text node, this window opens (see image below).
-By clicking on the URI in the window, the user is taken directly to the search result in the viewer – the links contained in the linked data graph function exactly similar to those in the HTML file!
+By clicking on the URI in the window, the user is taken directly to the search result in the viewer – the links contained in the linked data graph function are exactly similar to those in the HTML file!

-Let’s continue and isolate another part of the graph:
+Let us continue and isolate another part of the graph:

-This part of the graph is particularly dense, mainly due to the various edges which show that the DiSCO (displayed as the two coloured dots in the middle) has aggregated the information derived from a number of objects in the graph.
+This part of the graph is particularly dense, mainly due to the various edges that show that the DiSCO (displayed as the two colored dots in the middle) has aggregated the information derived from a number of objects in the graph.
 These edges can be ignored.
 Note, too, that DiSCOs are dynamic and that their layout can be changed simply by dragging a node across the screen.

-What we see here is that the user moved on to research step 4, another search, again for “Girolamo Cardano” but this time within Domenichi’s Facetie (as opposed to the earlier search across the corpus).
-Hence the edge (labelled ‘isPartOf’) between the search and the other textual node which represents this book (the Facetie).
+What we see here is that the user moved on to research step 4, another search, again for “Girolamo Cardano” but this time within Domenichi’s Facetie (as opposed to the earlier search across the corpus)—hence the edge (labelled ‘isPartOf’) between the search and the other textual node which represents this book (the Facetie).
 Step 5 comprises the navigation in the viewer to another image in the Facetie.
-Again, seen from this perspective, a linked data graph is nothing but a dynamic visualization of one’s research findings as opposed to a static HTML file.
+Again, seen from this perspective, a linked data graph is nothing but a dynamic visualization of one’s research findings, as opposed to a static HTML file.